-Excellent condition, with age estimated from "6-1885" is written in pencil on the underside of the top, lack of serial number, "C.F.
+Very good condition, with age estimated from "6-1885" is written in pencil on the underside of the top, lack of serial number, "C.F.
 Martin & Co, New York" on back brace and "C.F.
 Martin, New York" on back of non-slotted headstock, ivory friction tuners, and lack of fingerboard inlays.
 Adirondack spruce top, beautifully figured Brazilian rosewood back & sides, genuine elephant ivory binding, nut, saddle, bridge pins, strap button, neck heel cap, and tuners.
-Very little wear for such an old instrument, and only a single back crack, expertly repaired.
+Very little wear for such an old instrument.
+Some damage repairs have been done to the back (see photos), but overall very good.
 "VIIII" in pencil near the neck block.
-Neck has a little relief, but the saddle is good, and the guitar has good, playable action, and sounds fantastic!
-Includes both the original Martin wood "coffin" case, and a modern TKL arch-top hard shell.
-A museum-quality piece of guitar history!
+Neck and saddle are sound, and the guitar has good, playable action, and sounds fantastic!
+Includes both the original Martin wood "coffin" case, which has been repaired, and a modern TKL arch-top hard shell case as well.
+A remarkable piece of guitar history!